 Namibia or Botswana?
-If you are struggling to choose which Southern Africa country you should travel next.
+If you struggle to choose which Southern African country you should travel to next.
 Both are widely known African destinations, with amazing things to see and do, but which is better for you?
-We will explore everything about them and help you figure if you should go to Botswana or Namibia
+We will explore everything about them and help you figure out if you should go to Botswana or Namibia

 Namibia and Botswana are relatively similar, both are some of the safest and most developed countries in Africa.
-Plus, they are huge countries with a tiny population.
-Yet. the two countries offer a wide range of activities for travelers, they are famous for their safaris, deserts, and national parks.
+Plus, they are huge countries with tiny populations.
+Yet. the two countries offer a wide range of activities for travelers – they are famous for their safaris, deserts, and national parks.
 So, let’s compare them in terms of:

 - General beauty;